MooersLab/latex-emacs/README.md

 This configuration is compatible with the use of org-mode, an enhanced form of markdown that can read LaTeX code intermingled with org markup and that is very popular with users of Emacs because the sections and subsections are easy to fold and org documents are easy to export to a number of different file formats.
 Org-mode is largely responsible for the recent resurgence in the popularity Emacs, which is reflected in the recent annual [emacsconfs](https://emacsconf.org/).

 Org-mode also supports literate programming with almost any programming language, although the latex-emacs init.el file is not configured for literate programming.
 Instead, see my full configuration for [Emacs](https://github.com/MooersLab/configorg), which is actually written in org!

-You can read a org document into Emacs with this configuration even though the latex-emacs init.el file does not call org because org is now built into the base distribution of Emacs.
+You can read a org document into Emacs with the *latex-emacs* configuration even though the latex-emacs init.el file does not call org because org is now built into the base distribution of Emacs.
 See the this [repo](https://github.com/MooersLab/manuscriptInOrg) for a manuscript template written to be edited in org-mode.
 See this [repo](https://github.com/MooersLab/writingLogTemplateInOrg) for a writing log to be used in parallel to the manuscript in org that is also written for use in org-mode.

-I am keeping the latex-eamcs configuration isolated from my main configuration to ease its development.
+I am keeping the *latex-eamcs* configuration isolated from my main configuration to ease its development.
 It is also meant to serve as a backup configuration file when the main one is broken.

 I have used this init file with the [chemacs2](https://github.com/plexus/chemacs2) package and the `--with-profile` flag.